jaantollander/masters-thesis/content/25_puhti.md

 Each MDS has 2 MDTs connected to 20 $\times$ 800 GB NVMe and each OSS has 3 OSTs connected to 704 $\times$ 10 TB SAS HDD.
 The total storage capacity of the file system is 4.8 PBs since part of the total capacity is reserved for redundancy.

-The network configuration is presented on the Figure \ref{fig:puhti-network}.
+Nodes are connected via a network with a fat-tree topology.
+In the network, each node is connected to all L1 switches, and each L1 switch is connected to all L2 switches.
+The connections use *Mellanox HDR InfiniBand* (100 GB/s IB HDR100).
+The network has a total of 28 L1 switches and 12 L2 switches.
+The Figure \ref{fig:puhti-network} shows a simplified, high-level overview of the network.

 ![
-High-level overview of the network connections in the Puhti cluster.
-Every node is connected to every L1 switch, and every L1 switch is connected to every L2 switch.
-The nodes are connected using *Mellanox HDR InfiniBand* (100 GB/s IB HDR100) to L1 switches which are connected to L2 switches in a *fat-tree* network topology.
+Rounded rectangles on the left illustrate compute, utility, and login nodes, whereas the dashed rectangles below are the optional attached local storage.
+Rounded rectangles on the right illustrate the Lustre nodes, where the rectangles below are the appropriate Lustre targets.
-The network has a total of 28 L1 switches and 12 L2 switches.
+The lines represent the network connections, and the circles represent the network switches.
+Three dots between nodes or switches indicate that there are many of them.
 \label{fig:puhti-network}
 ](figures/puhti-hardware.drawio.svg)